Moremar/IT_tutorials/Docker/README.md

 docker container prune                // delete all stopped containers

 docker run <IMAGE_NAME>               // run a container from an image (download it if not available locally)
-                                      // --name <NAME>    : assign a name to the image
+                                      // --name <NAME>    : assign a name to the container
                                       // -d               : run in detached mode (in the background)
                                       // -p 8081:8080     : bind port 8081 on host to 8080 in the container
                                       // -it              : run in interactive mode (for example Node.js terminal for "node")
                                       // -rm              : delete the container when it is stopped
                                       // -e AAA=aaa       : create env variable AAA equal to "aaa"
                                       // --network <NAME> : start the container inside an existing network
                                       // -v <NAME>:<DIR>  : create a named volume in the container
+                                      // -v <DIR>         : create an anonymous volume in the container
+                                      // -v <DIR1>:<DIR2> : create a bind mount between DIR1 on host and DIR2 in the container

-docker exec -it <CONTAINER_ID> bash      // open a shell inside the container docker cp <FILE> <CONTAINER_ID>:<PATH>   // copy a file from the host machine to inside a container
+docker exec -it <CONTAINER_ID> bash      // open a shell inside a running container docker cp <FILE> <CONTAINER_ID>:<PATH>   // copy a file from the host machine to inside a container

 docker logs <CONTAINER_ID>            // show the logs printed by a container